Medicine: International Applicants

 We regret that there are few, if any, scholarships available for A100 Medicine in Oxford due to the nature and duration of the course and the costs involved.
 To undertake a full funding search, please visit the student funding website.

-The following website may also be of interest: www.scholarship-search.org.uk.
+This funding search website may also be of interest.

 Interviews for international applicants

-Those short-listed will be interviewed at two colleges: where possible, one will be your college of choice (or allocation, if you made an open application), the second will be allocated to you randomly.
+Those shortlisted will be interviewed by two colleges: where possible, one will be your college of choice (or allocation, if you made an open application), the second will be allocated to you randomly.